How to setup Grafana, InfluxDB and Telegraf to monitor your unRAID system.¶

 Next import the dashboard by hovering over the + icon and selecting Import

-To update the drive names on the Storage Consumption panel, edit the panel and go to the Visualization menu.
-There you will see the different Value Mappings for the different drive paths.
+To update the drive names on the Storage Consumption panel, edit the panel and go to the Field menu.
+There you will can add the different Value Mappings for the different drive paths.
+See the video below.

 And that's about it!
 This should get you going on adding or creating awesome dashboards for you Unraid system.
 There are tons of different dashboards on grafana.com to get inspiration from.
 My dashboard is far from the best one out there, so please share your awesome dashboards in the comment section or on Discord!